 10 Best Practices for Better Benefit Design

-- Recognize the real benefit of your benefit program.
+- Know the real benefit of your benefit program.

-When you offer top-notch benefits and an encouraging, supportive company culture, it's not only your employees who reap the rewards.
+When you offer excellent benefits and an encouraging, supportive company culture, it's not only your employees who reap the rewards.
 Your business can too—with better talent, greater productivity, and even lower turnover rates.

 - Offer meaningful retirement savings benefits.

-- Make it easy for employees to participate.
+- Make the process easy for employees to participate.

-10 Best companies offer a variety of financial planning resources on an ongoing basis, from seminars and workshops to online resources, educational print materials, and dedicated phone help lines.
-Many also provide access to one-on-one guidance for truly personal help.
+With the support of Principal, you can provide seminars and workshops, online resources, educational print materials, dedicated phone help lines, and even one-on-one guidance for truly personal help.

 - Care for employees' health wellness too.

-A full 100% of 10 Best companies offer comprehensive health, dental, and vision insurance, covering 75% or more of the premiums.
-Sponsoring supplemental group coverage, such as life, critical illness, accident, or long-term care insurance, can also help employees to stay on track with savings goals and protect their families if the unexpected happens.
+Comprehensive health, dental, and vision insurance is a hallmark of best-in-class benefit design.
+So is supplemental group coverage—such as life, critical illness, accident, or long-term care insurance—to help employees stay on track with savings goals and protect their families’ financial wellbeing from the unexpected.

-The majority of 10 Best companies go even further, offering perks like paid or discounted health club memberships, on-site fitness coaches, and other wellness programs designed to help your employees stay healthy and happy (and potentially offset dependency on medical care in the future).
+And to push your program above and beyond, consider offering perks like paid or discounted health club memberships, on-site fitness coaches, or other wellness programs designed to help your employees stay healthy and happy (and potentially offset future dependency on medical care too).

 - Build flexibility into your benefit program.

 Life changes—and so do your employees' health and financial needs.
-By sponsoring Health Savings Accounts (HSAs) or other types of flexible savings accounts, you give your employees more options to plan for their healthcare needs.
+By sponsoring Health Savings Accounts (HSAs) or other types of flexible savings accounts, you give them more options to plan for their healthcare needs.

-Some 10 Best companies also offer dedicated financial assistance during major life events, such as buying a first home, purchasing a car, or saving for a child's education, helping employees to make smart financial decisions in high-stakes situations.
+You may also consider providing dedicated financial assistance for major life events, such as buying a first home, purchasing a car, or saving for a child's education, to help your employees make smarter high-stakes decisions.

 - Support employees' long-term success.

-A healthy, financially thriving workforce with numerous incentives and opportunities to grow and progress within the company?
-We call that a win-win for everyone involved—and our 10 Best companies, with their divrse range of industries, sizes, and geographic locations, set a powerful example.
+A healthy, financially thriving workforce with meaningful incentives and opportunities to grow with the company?
+We call that a win-win for everyone involved.